chrisnoonan98675/site/xl-deploy/concept/xl-deploy-licensing.markdown

 **Note:** After the server is stopped, it might not start again (for example, if the license expiry date has been reached).

+### License expiry warning

+If you have the Admin global permission, you will see the license expiry warning message 10 days before your XL Deploy license will expire.
+You can change this setting in your `XL_DEPLOY_SERVER_HOME/conf/system.conf` file.
+Add these lines in the `xl.deploy` section:

+        license
+          { daysBeforeWarning = 15 }

+You will see the license expiry warning message if the number of days until your XL Deploy license will expire is less than the value of `daysBeforeWarning`.
+The default value for `daysBeforeWarning` is 10 days.

 ### Licensed number of configuration items

 If your license limits the number of CIs that you can create, XL Deploy validates it as follows: